HA<->MQTT

 Set up Raspberry OS

-First, install the Pi with the standard 64-bit Bookworm Raspberry Pi OS.
+First, install the Pi with the standard 64-bit Raspberry Pi OS (at time of writing this was based on Debian 13 Trixie).

 Either use the desktop edition and attach a screen, keyboard and mouse, or use the Lite version and set up SSH so you can log in to the Pi remotely (this is useful on the desktop as well).

-In either case, set the host name to homeassistant.
+In either case, set the host name to something recognisable, I used homeassistant.
 I set my user name to rebeam - this is used below, replace as necessary with your own user name.

 Also make sure to set up your WiFi details in Imager if needed, although a wired ethernet connection is better for reliability if possible.

-Log in to ssh to test (e.g. ssh username@homeassistant.local - you can omit the username if it matches the on on you PC).
+Log in to ssh to test (e.g. ssh username@homeassistant.local - you can omit the username if it matches the one on your PC).

 To avoid having to type in the password every time, close the ssh session and then send your key with ssh-copy-id rebeam@homeassistant.local, substituting your user name on the pi for rebeam.
 If you’ve not yet generated a key, see this Github guide.